jcausey-astate/CS2114_lecture_notes/content/01_SP_Basics.md

 * `"Hello, World!\n"` is a _string literal_; a _string_ is just a collection of characters that are treated as a single unit.
     - String literals are always surrounded by double-quotes.

+* **_literal_**: A literal is a value that is typed directly into the source code, in a representation that the programming language recognizes as a value of a recognized type.
+Literal values must be formatted according to the syntax rules of the language.

 ---
 ## Escape Characters